adminy/cubic/technical_manual/readMe.md

 ===

 ### <center>5.1 Cross-Platform</center>
-Our application will be crossplatformed, we will use electron to make our web based application into a multiplatform application.
+Our application will be cross-platform, any device with a internet connection and a web browser can access the application.

 ### <center>5.1.1 Hardware</center>
 Application Hardware Specification: